 Howard Zinn speaking at Campos High School.

-54:55 Someone asks why many people do not vote in elections.
+51:00Copy video clip URL Someone asks why many people do not vote in elections.
 Zinn says that he feels many people feel like there is “nobody to vote for.”
 He explains that there are not many candidates that people feel like they can really believe in, or that people feel as though voting won’t make a difference.
 He says that most changes in the United States have been made through activist movements, not through voting.
-He talks about American foreign policy and current leadership.
+He talks about American foreign policy.

 56:23Copy video clip URL Someone asks how people can become involved in activism when they feel there are not any activists working in their area.
 Zinn says that the news media often doesn’t report activist demonstrations.